Leah Barker – CEO

 She is a detail-oriented professional with strengths in event creation, planning, and execution.
 When Kelly isn’t organizing the next CHOICE fundraiser, she enjoys spending time outdoors with her two active boys.

 Jordan likes spending time with people who are working to improve the living conditions within communities, both at home and abroad.
-Currently helping corporations, families, students and more understand what it means to be a global citizen as the Director of Expeditions at CHOICE Humanitarian.
+In his role, he helps connect corporations and individuals to our projects and communities to drive sustainable impact .
+This includes corporate grants, payroll deduction programs, The Village Membership Program, and Expeditions.
 Previously, Jordan spent time in the civic-tech industry as the founder of CrowdHall, an online townhall software.
 With a background in international development, politics, partnerships, and marketing, Jordan has worked as an assistant to Former Secretary of State Madeleine Albright, at the UN Environment Programme, and at the US Institute of Peace.
 He holds a BA from the University of Utah an MSFS from Georgetown University.
-He has been leading CHOICE expeditions since 2006, primarily in Bolivia and Mexico.
+He has been leading CHOICE expeditions since 2006 with experience in all 7 CHOICE countries.
 He is a militant bike commuter and a mediocre, yet enthusiastic, rock climber.

 Brit Meyer – Chapter Development Director